salserrano/BlueDucky-Payload-Generator/README.md

 # BlueDucky Payload Generator Ver 1.1 beta (Android) 🦆

-This is a simple payload generator for [pentestfunctions's BlueDucky](https://github.com/pentestfunctions/BlueDucky).
+This is a simple URL payload generator for [pentestfunctions's BlueDucky](https://github.com/pentestfunctions/BlueDucky).

 The script will create a "Generated Payloads" folder and output the text file there.
 Once generated, move the payload file into the payload folder of BlueDucky.